 Yes.
 We can print medical devices and models.
 We also have experience converting DICOM scans (CT, MRI) into 3D models.

-Yes, we are VAT-registered.
+Yes.
 Our VAT number is GB 281916777.

 You can email us directly with your 3D files attached, and we will get a quote for you manually.
 Please note the turnaround time is longer with this method.
-We recommend using our fast automated online ordering tool.

 Monday to Friday 10am – 6pm